SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 | Documentation      | Confluence |
 | Project Management | Jira       |

-#### Achievements
+#### Achievements & Exit

-- Successfully transitioned architecture to scalable, generalized platform
-- Established complete modern development workflow and toolchain
-- Delivered compelling technical presentations driving business development
+- When Covid forced Tapwow to scale back operations, the team was reduced to the original founders and myself as the sole technical resource
+- I assumed all software development roles—architect, DevOps, full-stack developer, tester, and project manager
+- Over six months, I refactored the entire architecture and delivered a major 2.0 release with substantial features and improvements across the solution
+- Post-pandemic, I presented the architecture and new features directly to investors and acquirers during liquidity discussions, which proved instrumental in securing a white-label licensing agreement

 ### 4.3 Grow Big Supply (2012-2014)

 _Technical Founder, Chief Technology Officer_

-Grow Big Supply, an innovative retail hydroponics supply company, was the largest and only 24x7 brick & mortar hydroponics superstore in North America.
+Grow Big Supply, an innovative retail hydroponics supply company, was the largest and only 24x7 brick & mortar retail hydroponics superstore in North America.

 #### Key Responsibilities